scott-knight/ubuntu-on-windows-setup/install-vscode.md

 ![vscode](https://user-images.githubusercontent.com/516548/112903017-97c55a00-90ac-11eb-9077-e9c34b3e8a6f.png)

-2. Click sign in to sync settings.
+2. Click `sign in to sync settings`.
 3. Select whichever account applies.
 There will be two options, GitHub and Microsoft.
 I save my settings to GitHub.
 In either case, it will open a browser session for you to authenticate into the site.
-4. Once authenticated, it will sync down any settings previously saved, including any installed plugins/extensions.
+Once authenticated, it will sync down any settings previously saved, including any installed plugins/extensions.
 Any changes made to VSCode will be synced to your account.

 <br/>

 ## Plugins (Extensions)

-Here is the list of plugins I install from scratch (assuming I can't get to my synced content on GitHub):
+If you haven't previously sync'ed/saved settings to Github or Microsoft, here is a handy list of plugins to install:

 ```txt
 Auto Close Tag